ibm-cloud-docs/apps/reqnsi.md

 If you use the {{site.data.keyword.cloud_notm}} command line interface to request a service instance, download your app locally open the command line, and change to the app directory.

 1. Run the following command to add a service to your app.
-You can select an existing service from one already enabled on your account, or add a new service.
+You can select an existing service from one already enabled on your account, or add a service.

   ```bash
   ibmcloud dev edit